-- Not imposing any requirements on the NAT devices nor require the network to be aware of the presence of a NAT; - Support for multiple UEs behind a single NAT; - Ability to support both inbound requests from and outbound requests to UEs through NATs; - Ability to maintain bindings to multiple P-CSCFs to provide reliable inbound message delivery in the face of a P-CSCF failure; - Support the traversal of NATs between the UE and network (home NAT, visited network NAT); - Be application independent, meaning the solution should employ mechanisms that can be used by non-SIP-based applications.
-However, these solutions may require application support in order to use the defined mechanism; - Avoid unnecessarily long media paths due to media pinning; - Ability to re-establish communications in failure situations (e.g., the NAT/FW device re-boots and NAT bindings are lost).
+- Not imposing any requirements on the NAT devices nor require the network to be aware of the presence of a NAT; - Support for multiple UEs behind a single NAT; - Support both inbound requests from and outbound requests to UEs through NATs; - Support the traversal of NATs between the UE and network (home NAT, visited network NAT); - Be application independent, meaning the solution should employ mechanisms that can be used by non-SIP-based applications.
+However, these solutions may require application support in order to use the defined mechanism; - Avoid unnecessarily long media paths due to media pinning; - Provide a mechanism to re-establish communications in failure situations (e.g., the NAT/FW device reboots and NAT bindings are lost).

-5.4.5 Quality of Service
+5.4.6 Quality of Service